 Call Strom Yen Injury Attorneys for a free consultation, and let’s get started with your loved one’s recovery.

 Our Nursing Home Abuse & Neglect Law Firm Helps Vulnerable Victims Fight Back

 Few things are as difficult as deciding whether to place a loved one in a long-term care facility.
 When you choose to do so, your expectation is that he or she will receive proper care.
 Unfortunately, too many times, Illinois nursing homes fail to meet that expectation.
 If the negligence of a staff member or facility sends your loved one to the hospital or causes them to become ill or injured, Chicago elder abuse lawyers will help you fight back.

 Our Nursing Home Abuse Attorneys Are Your Voice

-Our Nursing Home Neglect Attorneys Stand
+Our Nursing Home Neglect Attorneys Stand Up for Victims

 For more than 50 years, our nursing home abuse & neglect lawyers have been helping Chicago’s most vulnerable victims fight back against negligent nursing homes, healthcare providers, and staff members.
 Let us help your loved one take a stand.